 However, I do have a LOT of mascara recommendations when it comes to drugstore makeup!
 If you want to make your lashes “extra,” start by applying this lash primer.
 Seriously, it’s a game changer!
-I don’t wear it every day but I’m always happy with the result when I do.
+I don’t wear it every day but it’s the perfect way to amplify up your makeup for pictures.
 Follow that (or start with) this L’Oreal Voluminous mascara.

 My top tip for mascara is to use two different products – first use a thickening mascara (like L’Oreal Voluminous), then follow that with a volumizing mascara like Maybelline Colossal.
 This will give you lashes that are both thick and long – the ideal combination!

 Finally, use a setting spray to set your makeup.
 Spray lightly then use a flat-bristled brush to “set” your makeup and press the spray into your skin.
 Here is the exact brush set I use for powder + setting my makeup for pictures.
 I truly think setting spray is one of those things worth splurging on.
 Keep scrolling to see my favorite setting spray that is worth every penny.

 My Favorite Makeup For Pictures – High-End